1. What do Senix® ultrasonic sensors do?

 LIQUID LEVEL MEASUREMENT − measuring the height of liquids

 Industries monitor liquid levels in tanks, vats, drums, bins, lift stations, flumes, weirs and stilling tubes.
 Environmental monitoring applications measure the ocean surface for Tsunami warnings, river & stream levels for flood warnings and irrigation channels and ponds for water delivery.
 Where there is liquid there is usually a need for inventory or level control.
-Read more about Liquid Level sensor applications …
+Read more about Water Monitoring or Tank Level Monitoring applications …

 OBJECT DETECTION − detecting the presence of objects or people